Stanya Kahn: Films and videos

+Early work

+From 1988 to 1999 Kahn made multidisciplinary performance works, both solo and collaborative, in San Francisco, New York, and touring nationally and internationally.

 Collaborations with Harry Dodge

 In the early 1990s, Kahn met Harry Dodge, a video artist.
-The two began collaborating at Bard College in 2002.
-Because of Kahn's history in performance art and Dodge's film experience, the duo mostly consisted of Dodge behind the camera and Kahn in front of it.
+The two began collaborating in the late 1990's on performance and on the film By Hook or By Crook and continued making short videos until 2008, co-writing, directing and editing.
+Kahn improvised most of the language in the videos while Dodge often operated the camera.

-Their comedic videos satirize the awkwardness of artmaking, video, and gender and are often deemed strange and ludicrous.
-In Can't Swallow It, Can't Spit It Out (2006), Kahn is a bloody-nosed Valkyrie, holding a foam cheese block and babbling down the streets of Los Angeles.
+Their comedic videos satirize the awkwardness of artmaking, video, and gender.
 Beyond their humor, Kahn and Dodge's videos touch upon the darker seriousness of trauma, privilege, and politics.

 Among several other museums and events, Kahn and Dodge's work has been shown in numerous venues nationally and internationally, including: